Fastestkyo/ED3D/README.md

 Using mainsail + klipper.

-So after researching when you open http://<raspberrypi-ip>/printer/objects/query?print_stats There is a filename which contains the file currently printing.
+So after researching when you open http://<raspberrypi-ip>/printer/objects/query?print_stats (moonraker api) There is a filename which contains the file currently printing.
 So if we know the current printing file we can take it out of /gcodes.
 We can take the gcode file and display it using three.js or gcode visualizers.
 Im pretty sure that there is a home/pi/print_data/gcode.